ccwang002/ccwang002.github.io/content/pages/about.md

 ### How to pronounce my nickname?
 亮亮 is composed of single character, **亮**, repeated two times with same pronunciation, *lia-ng*.
 Mind the pitch because in Chinese different pitches have different meanings.
 The pitch is similar to how people say *shoot!*.

 [Google translator](https://translate.google.com.tw/?hl=zh-TW#zh-CN/zh-TW/%E4%BA%AE%E4%BA%AE) gives an acceptable pronunciation.
-However, I'd like to recommend an online dictionary, <a href="https://www.moedict.tw/%E4%BA%AE">moedict (萌典)</a>, for its accurate pronunciation and thorough content.
+However, I'd like to recommend an online dictionary, [moedict (萌典)](https://www.moedict.tw/%E4%BA%AE), for its accurate pronunciation and thorough content.

 **亮** means *bright* in Chinese.